lxqt/lxqt-sudo/README.md

 ### Binary packages

 Official binary packages are provided by all major Linux distributions like Arch Linux, Debian (as of Debian stretch), Fedora and openSUSE.
+It's also available on FreeBSD.
 Just use your package manager to search for string `lxqt-sudo`.

 ## Configuration